Can You Face Criminal Charges for Possession of Prescription Drugs in Texas?

 These and many other defense strategies may be available in your case if you are facing criminal charges for possession of prescription drugs.
 If you actually have a valid prescription, you may have been unlawfully arrested for possession.
 It is advisable to contact a knowledgeable criminal lawyer to help you build a successful defense strategy in your unique case.

-Get a free case evaluation with our criminal defense attorneys at The Law Office of Brett H. Pritchard to make sure that your rights are protected and do whatever it takes to avoid a conviction.
+Get a FREE case evaluation with our criminal defense attorneys at the Law Office of Brett H. Pritchard to make sure that your rights are protected and do whatever it takes to avoid a conviction.
+Contact us online or call us at (254) 781-4222 to schedule your consultation.

 Related Posts